mosip/id-authentication/design/kernel/kernel-idrepo.md

 -	Exception :
 	-	Any error in storing or retrieval of Identity details should be handled with appropriate error code and message in the response
 -	Security :
 	-	TBD

 **2. Solution **

 The key solution considerations are
-- Create a project which provides REST service to create, update and get Identity of Individual.
+- Create a project which provides REST service to create, update and get Identity of Individual
-- REST service can be used by any MOSIP module to access these services through HTTP client.
+- REST service can be used by any MOSIP module to access these services through HTTP client

 **2.1.
 Class Diagram **